MocuAcqu/1141DB/README.md

   1. Connecting your Python Flask application to MySQL
   2. Adding data to the MySQL database
   3. Draw an ERD model that includes three tables
-  4. Ensure that these three tables contain at least one type of JOIN operation (such as INNER JOIN, LEFT JOIN, or RIGHT JOIN…)
+  4. Ensure that these three tables contain at least one type of JOIN operation
   5. Implement full CRUD functionality (Create, Read, Update, Delete) for the tables.

 - 解說影片: (預計放 YT 連結)